Souvik9205/HandGesture-oparater/README.md

 pres the ESC key in your keyboard

-# Installing Guide :
+# Installing Guide:

-1 `git clone <GitHub repo Link>` to clone all the files 2 `pip install -r requirements.txt` to install all the packages 3 `python AutoCursor.py` to run the main python file
+- `git clone <GitHub repo Link>` to clone all the files
+- `pip install -r requirements.txt` to install all the packages
+- `python AutoCursor.py` to run the main Python file
-4 enjoy :)
+- Enjoy :)